Guacamoley/etch-a-sketch/README.md

 - Grid resizing.
 - Clear the canvas to start a new drawing.
 - Have fun and get creative!
+- Note: This project may not work as effectively on mobile devices due to limitations related to dragging.
+For the best experience, it is recommended to use a desktop or laptop computer.

 ## Getting Started